 • You are from an EU/EEA country or Switzerland.

-• You are under 18 years of age or over retirement age.
+• You are under 18 or old enough to retire.

 • You have lived in the Netherlands for 8 years or more when you were subject to compulsory education.